Poetics of infrastructure

 Show following strings of a mobile asphalt plant produced by a company based in Langenthal and a military exercise burning an old Inn in 1981.
 Full documentation and online pdf available here.

 As a permanent public art commission, the project considers the building of a deviation tunnel and the history of the town of Aarburg at the precise crossing of the north-south route from Basel to Chiasso and the east-west route from Bern to Zurich.
 The pavillion is built on the top of the central tunnel entrance and is situated as a narrative and symbolic interface between the local life and the alien transit.
-Stories are saved and processed through website.
+Stories are saved and processed through a website hosted on the town's servers.